makeomatic/ms-payments/README.md

 {
-  "hidden": <true|false>, // use true to make plan invisible to normal users "alias": <string>, // use this to set up plan alias (for your convenience) "subscriptions": [<subscription>], // this is most important part: links our metadata with plan charging models "plan": <plan> // charging models for plan, this must be strictly as paypal wants (see it's documentation or plan.json) }
+  "hidden": <true|false>, // use true to make plan invisible to normal users "alias": <string>, // use this to set up plan alias (for your convenience) "title": <string>, // plan title that is going to be displayed to user "subscriptions": [<subscription>], // this is most important part: links our metadata with plan charging models "plan": <plan> // charging models for plan, this must be strictly as paypal wants (see it's documentation or plan.json) }